THE CALL FOR ENTRIES FOR OUR 2015 PROGRAM HAS CLOSED. WINNERS WILL BE POSTED ON ARCHITECTMAGAZINE.COM IN JULY.

 - Joyce Hwang, AIA, founder, Ants of the Prairie

-- Tom Kundig, FAIA, principal/owner, Olson Kundig Architects
+- Steven Rainville, AIA, principal, Olson Kundig Architects

 The editors of ARCHITECT reserve the right to refuse publication of winning entries that fail to meet the entry criteria.